subh83/RSJp-cpp/README.md

     - TODO: Will use 'istream' for reading JSON text instead of 'string'.

 ### Use:
-The header provides the 'RSJresource' class that can be initialized using a 'std::string':
+The header, `RSJparser.tcc`, provides the 'RSJresource' class that can be initialized using a 'std::string':
 ```C++
     RSJresource::RSJresource (std::string json_text);          // constructor
 ```